Joey Meneses Preview, Player Props: Nationals vs. Red Sox

 Joey Meneses At The Plate

-- Among the qualified hitters in baseball, his batting average ranks 28th, his on-base percentage ranks 83rd, and he is 91st in the league in slugging.
+- He ranks 27th in batting average, 72nd in on base percentage, and 88th in slugging among qualified hitters in baseball.

-- Meneses has picked up a hit in 79 of 112 games this season, with multiple hits 33 times.
+- Meneses has reached base via a hit in 80 games this year (of 113 played), and had multiple hits in 34 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.